tensorwerk/hangar-py/docs/design.rst

 .. warning::

   Much like git, odd things can happen before the `'initial commit'` is made.
-We recomend creating the initial commit as quickly as possible to prevent undefined behavior during repository setup.
-In the future, we may decide to create the "initial commit" automitcally upon repository initializtation.
+We recommend creating the initial commit as quickly as possible to prevent undefined behavior during repository setup.
+In the future, we may decide to create the "initial commit" automatically upon repository initialization.

-Once the initial commit is made, a permenant commit record in made which specifies the records (not shown below) and the parent commit.
+Once the initial commit is made, a permanent commit record in made which specifies the records (not shown below) and the parent commit.
 The branch head pointer is then updated to point to that commit as it's base.